 be taught at a young age.
 The following are some general guidelines for helping your

 adolescent eat healthy.
-It is important to discuss your adolescent's diet with his
+It is important to discuss your teen's diet with his or her

-or her health care provider before making any dietary changes or placing your adolescent
+healthcare provider before making any dietary changes or placing your teen on a diet.

 Eat 3 meals a day, with healthy snacks.

 Increase fiber in the diet and decrease the use of salt.

 Drink water.
 Try to avoid drinks that are high in sugar.
 Fruit juice can have a lot

 of calories, so limit your adolescent's intake.
 Whole fruit is always a better choice.

 When cooking for your teen, try to bake or broil instead of fry.

 Make sure your adolescent watches (and decreases, if necessary) his or her sugar intake.